MikeSmorie/CrisisNexusPrimary-OM9a/README.md

-# Omega-V8.3 ✅
+# AI-PA-OM9 Executive Co-Pilot

-A comprehensive web development platform with advanced AI-assisted coding capabilities, designed for flexible and secure application building with enhanced payment and subscription management.
+A comprehensive AI-powered executive assistance platform with advanced co-pilot capabilities, designed for intelligent workflow automation and executive decision support.

-## What Omega-V8.3 Does
+## What AI-PA-OM9 Does

-Omega-V8.3 is a full-stack web application platform featuring:
+AI-PA-OM9 is a full-stack executive co-pilot platform featuring:

 - **Multi-Role Authentication System**: User, Admin, and Supergod roles with tier-based access control
 - **Hybrid Billing System**: Subscription-based billing combined with token-based usage tracking